julianpoy/RecipeSage-selfhost/README.md

 # RecipeSage Self Hosting

-This repository contains the configuration needed to run your own, personal instance of RecipeSage.
+This repository contains the configuration needed to run your own, personal instance of [RecipeSage](https://recipesage.com).

-These images are based on the same version that RecipeSage uses in the cloud for the hosted instance.
+These images are based on the same version that the official [RecipeSage](https://recipesage.com) uses in the cloud for the hosted instance.
 I'm mostly focused on the hosted instance, but please let me know if there are issues when attempting to run it locally!

 ## License/Usage Restrictions